thikyi/thikyi/README.md

 - 👋 Hi, I’m Thiri
 - 📫 You can reach me at [LinkedIn](https://www.linkedin.com/in/thantthirimyokyi/) or tianakyi@gmail.com

-- I can assist your tech team in working smoothly and staying well-organized to achieve project or organizational goals.
+- I can assist your tech team in working smoothly and staying well-organized to achieve project,product and organizational goals.
 - I am certified in PMP and PMI-ACP, I'm well-versed in traditional, hybrid, and Agile project management methodologies.
 - I excel in project management , business systems analysis, data enginnering and business intelligence, with a strong command of data visualization tools like Power BI and Tableau.
 - I am also actively expanding my knowledge in data science and quantitative finance development